Aboudoc/AU-proxies/README.md

 If you need testnet funds, use the [Alchemy testnet faucet](https://goerlifaucet.com/).

-This project demonstrates a basic proxy use case.
+This project demonstrates some basic proxy use cases.
 It comes with four different proxy contracts, a test for proxy v2 contract, and a library from openZeppelin called StorageSlot using assembly code.

 For testing purposes, get contract (ABI) Logic1 and Logic2 with proxy address